krishnanshtomar/LinkedIn-Automated-Connection-Chrome-Extension/README.md

 # LinkedIn-Automated-Connection-Chrome-Extension\

-This is a Google Chrome Extension based on JSON, JavaScript and Basic HTML and CSS.
+This is a Google Chrome Extension based on JavaScript and Basic HTML and CSS.

 To use this extension you have to follow few steps given below :